aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 In prior tasks, the events apply methods did not need any arguments.
 However, some events need information about the history of their moving item.
-In the past, this information got simply accessed by accessing the global list of all events, stored in the QueryModel.
+In the past, this information got simply accessed by accessing the global list of all events, stored in the `QueryModel`.
-(The QueryModel is a singleton)
+(The `QueryModel` is a singleton)
-Now, that we are using Apache Kafka, there is a separation between the QueryModel and the data from Kafka.
+Now, that we are using Apache Kafka, there is a separation between the `QueryModel` and the data from Kafka.
 To disconnect these two parts and make the events work without the Query model, each event now takes a `HashMap<String, MovingItemImpl> movingItemImplHashMap`, hence they now have access to the history of events.

 #### Inheritance

 Actually, only the `MovingItemMovedEvent` and the `MovingItemValueChangedEvent` need the event history.
-However, all events inherit from the base event interface, hence the other events also have the list in their apply method.
+However, all events inherit from the base event interface, hence the other events also have a reference to the list in their `apply()` method.

 ## Task 05